Guides

 How I improved my IP reputation

-• Clean my email list: Regularly updating and validating my email list to remove invalid addresses has reduced bounce rates and shown email providers that I’m sending to real people.
+• Clean my email list.
+Regularly updating and validating my email list to remove invalid addresses has reduced bounce rates and shown email providers that I’m sending to real people.
+Double opt-in processes helped me to make sure my receipts were willing to receive my emails, avoiding high complaint rates.

-• Gradual scaling: Avoiding sudden spikes in email volume and gradually increasing the number of emails I send over time has helped build trust with email providers.
+• Gradual scaling.
+Avoiding sudden spikes in email volume and gradually increasing the number of emails I send over time has helped build trust with email providers.
+The trick that did it for me was committing to a regular mailing schedule.
+First, I sent emails monthly.
+After a few months, I changed to a weekly basis, without having my IP reputation suffer for it.

-• Monitor your metrics: It has been crucial to monitor bounce rates, spam complaints, and engagement rates.
+• Monitor your metrics.
+It has been crucial to monitor bounce rates, spam complaints, and engagement rates.
 I use these insights to refine my strategies and maintain a high sender reputation.
+A/B testing it’s also a useful means to optimize my mailing campaigns and make sure my metrics will help me sustain an acceptable IP score.
+Specially, regarding engagement and spam complaints.

 I started using an email verification tool to maintain a clean email list.
 These tools help ensure I’m sending emails to valid addresses, reducing bounce rates and improving deliverability.

-Abstract API’s Email Validation tool offers real-time email verification, making keeping my list clean and my reputation intact easier.
+Specifically, Abstract API’s Email Validation tool offers real-time email verification, making keeping my list clean and my reputation intact easier.
+It also helped me prevent getting caught in fraudulent mailing, enhancing my IP address security.

 Elizabeth (Lizzie) Shipton